 In Paradixia, we believe in transparency.
 Hence, we would also be sharing information regarding the different authenticity centres that we liaise with for our products.
 Over at our end, gemstones are meticulously handpicked first before we come out with the jewellery designs.
 For each of the dedicated posts on the authenticity centres, we will cover the following:

 Of course there are also countless fake certifications and shell companies that try to pass off lab grown/synthetic gemstones as real ones.
 We even have experience with local businesses who didn't specify the nature of the gemstones in hopes that consumers would not question them.
 Hence, we take rigorous action in making sure that the certificates issued are authentic.

 - Double Checking with other Suppliers

-- Credentials that was provided
+- Verifying the Credentials that was provided

-- Confirm the Registration/License Number with CNAS/CMA
+- Confirming the Registration/License Number with CNAS/CMA

-- Company's Official Website
+- Ascertaining that the Company's Official Website is valid

-- GB/T Gem Handling Standards
+- Checking against the GB/T Gem Handling Standards

 CMA (China Metrology Accreditation) and CNAS (China National Accreditation Service for Conformity Assessment) are the national accreditation bodies of China that are responsible for the accreditation of gemstone certification and inspection.
 This would greatly help us verify the integrity of the gem testing centres that our gemstone suppliers are using to certify their gemstones before it is shipped over to us.